gderivas/automated-linkedin-job-alerts/README.md

 ## Run

 In your terminal:
+1. Configure ``*.env`` file with your linkedin mail and password.
+Adjust the Chrome path if needed.
-1. Go to repository folder
+2. Go to repository folder
-2. ``python run.py``.
+3. ``python run.py``.
 Note that there are options which you can specify, see below.
-3. Check the outputs if you exported the data.
+4. Check the outputs if you exported the data.

 ## Options